Luzefiru/.dotfiles/.github/README.md

 # Installation

-The main branch was made to bootstrap myself whenever I create a new Kubuntu machine.

-Running the script will sync my machine with the remote repository and allow me to use [Konsave](https://github.com/Prayag2/konsave) to use any profile from a `~/.config/konsave/profiles/<profile>/` directory.

-The installation script also installs essential programs I use to daily-drive my Linux machine as a software engineering machine.
+Running the `install.sh` script will install multiple apt packages for my development workflow.
+Afterwards, it will download a [Konsave](https://github.com/Prayag2/konsave) profile with all my configuration files, fonts, and KDE Plasma settings.

 ```bash
 $ cd ~